 How many types of ramen do you know?

-This video introduces the different types of Japanese ramen and toppings with illustrations.
+This video introduces the different types of Japanese ramen and toppings.
 Listen to the pronunciations and learn some simple phrases that you can use when you go to a ramen shop in Japan.

 Which type is your favorite?